 The U8 Development Program starts up in April while the U6/U7 Program starts in May.

 The PCSA U6/7 and U8 Development Programs are designed to teach a broad range of basic soccer skills to players at the FUNdamental stage of Long Term Player Development.

 The U8 Development Program, which is open to girls and boys who were born in 2012, begins with indoor training at the Spiplex Sports Dome in April (after Easter).
 The program moves outdoors from May to July with twice weekly development sessions on Mondays and Wednesdays comprising fun activities and small-sided games.
 Players will also participate in six district festivals in Peterborough and nearby soccer communities.

 The U6/7 Development Program for girls and boys who were born in 2013-2014 starts in May.

 Canada crashed out of the FIFA Women’s World Cup 2019 in the round of 16 following a 1 – 0 loss to Sweden on June 24 in Paris.
 Canada had several scoring opportunities, including a penalty kick late in the game, but failed to convert.
 Sweden went on to finish the tournament in third place.

-Canada slipped two places to 7th in world ranking, their lowest position since winning the bronze medal at the 2016 Olympic Games in Brazil.
+Canada slipped three places to 8th in world ranking, their lowest position since winning the bronze medal at the 2016 Olympic Games in Brazil.